natalieycyoung/cse15l-lab-reports/lab-report-4-week-8.md

 ![7-snippet3-iliao-fail](Images/7-snippet3-iliao-fail.png)

-The other group's implementation failed the test for Snippet 3 since the expected and actual outputs did not match.
+The other group's implementation failed the test for Snippet 3 since the expected and actual outputs did not match; the issue seems to be related to newline `\n` characters.

 Expected output: